Intro

 But of course, that on its own is not a meaningful response.
 So I am glad I only thought it and didn’t speak it out.
 As with other issues of doctrine we generally adopt the stance of the church in which we were saved or raised or have chosen to attend.
 In some instances, people take the position of an author they read or a pod-castor to whom they listen.
 Those who attend theological college usually align with its ‘school of thought’

-As always, it is essential to see what’s in the Scriptures about ‘gifts’ within the church and personal Christian life.
+As always, it is essential to see what’s in the Scriptures about ‘gifts’ giftswithin the church and personal Christian life.
 The apostle Paul discussed three categories of gifts to us, the Christian church (the Body of Christ)

-“Just as each of us has one body with many members; and these members do not all have the same function; so in Christ we who are many form one body, and each member belongs to all the others.
+Just as each of us has one body with many members; and these members do not all have the same function; so in Christ we who are many form one body, and each member belongs to all the others.
 We have different gifts, according to the grace given us.
 If a man’s gift is prophesying, let him use it in proportion to his faith.
 If it is:- serving, let him serve; teaching, let him teach; encouraging, let him encourage; contributing to the needs of others, let him give generously; leadership, let him govern diligently; showing mercy, let him do it cheerfully.”
 (Romans 12:4-8)

-These gifts are also called “gifts of service” because they are used primarily in serving one another
+These gifts are also called “gifts of service” because they are used primarily in serving (motivating) one another

-“Now about spiritual gifts, brothers, I do not want you to be ignorant.”
-(1Corinthians 12:1)
+Now about spiritual gifts, brothers, I do not want you to be ignorant.”
+(1 Corinthians 12:1)

-“Now to each one the manifestation of the Spirit is given for the common good.
+Now to each one the manifestation of the Spirit is given for the common good.
 To one there is given through the Spirit the message of wisdom, to another the message of knowledge by means of the same Spirit, to another faith by the same Spirit, to another gifts of healing by that one Spirit, to another miraculous powers, to another prophecy, to another distinguishing between spirits, to another speaking in different kinds of tongues, and to still another the interpretation of tongues.
 All these are the work of one and the same Spirit, and he gives them to each one, just as he determines.”
-(1Corinthians 12:7-11)
+(1 Corinthians 12:7-11)

-They are manifestations of the Spirit and are given to each individual just as He determines.
-Further, Paul contextualises these nine gifts using the metaphor of the Body of Christ — made up of many different parts (1Corinthians 12:12-27)
+Note: Paul says Holy Spirit gives these gifts to each one, just as He determines.
+Paul refers to these gifts as ‘manifestations’ (signs or expressions) of the Spirit.
+Further, Paul contextualises these nine gifts using the metaphor of the Body of Christ — made up of many different parts (1 Corinthians 12:12-27).

-Then he reminds us of the ministry gifts or functional roles about which he wrote to the Ephesians … “And in the church God has appointed first of all apostles, second prophets, third teachers, then workers of miracles, also those having gifts of healing, those able to help others, those with gifts of administration, and those speaking in different kinds of tongues.”
-(1Corinthians 12:28)
+And in the church God has appointed first of all apostles, second prophets, third teachers, then workers of miracles, also those having gifts of healing, those able to help others, those with gifts of administration, and those speaking in different kinds of tongues.”
+(1 Corinthians 12:28)

-Again, Paul immediately follows mention of gifts with the reminder of the need for Love (1Corinthians 13)
+Again, Paul immediately follows mention of gifts with a reminder of the need for Love (1 Corinthians 13)

 Gifts can be Divisive